xuyanshi/xuyanshi.github.io/_posts/2023/2023-01-08-merge-sort.md

 ## Merge Sort Template

-There is a universal template of quick sorting below and we'd better memorize it completely.
+There is a universal template of merge sorting below and we'd better memorize it completely.

 ```c++
 /* Preparation */